Lithiya182/OIBSIP-Voice-Assistant/README.md

-# Nova — Voice Assistant
+# Vox — Voice Assistant

 A desktop voice assistant built with Python and tkinter.